Updated: July 2025

 Key details:

-• No IP warmup needed (infrastructure handles this)
+- No IP warmup needed with Azure ACS (infrastructure handles this)

 Beta data: 10 companies, ~3000 total inboxes, 87-92% average inbox placement.
 Domain reputation is the variable — some users dip to 85%, others hit 94%.

 Our take: We built this after realizing we'd have to pay Hypertide's $1500 fee and still watch an SDR spend 3 hours/day bouncing between Instantly and spreadsheets.
-The infrastructure isn't novel — we just automated the provisioning and built a sequencer that doesn't require a certification course.
+The BYOA model gives you infrastructure ownership while we handle the automation.
+Start with Azure for zero warmup, migrate to your own inboxes later.

 Hypertide: Enterprise Infra with Manual Onboarding